GeorgeWilkins/Active-Belt-Tensioner/README.md

 The exact configuration of your belts will depend on your rig, but the wires coming out of the tensioner should roughly line up with the centers of your seat's belt holes; or at least close enough not to be a problem.

-Plug a USB cable into the Teensy and run it to your computer, then attach your power supply/supplies to the protoboard connectors.
+Don't hook anything else up until you've completed the other steps below.

 ![Attached To Frame](https://github.com/user-attachments/assets/0a940c39-5a37-4c69-91cc-d7bfce869a2b)

-### Motor Identifiers & Termintion Resistor
+### Motor Identifiers & Termination Resistor
 Each motor on the CANBUS needs to have a unique identifier set.
-We also need to enable the built-in 120Ohm termination resistor on the motor that sits at the end of the bus (with our transceiver already providing one at the start of the bus).
+We also need to enable the built-in 120Ohm termination resistor on the specific motor that sits at the end of the bus (with our transceiver already providing one at the start of the bus).

 In my configuration, the  _right_ motor should have identifier `1` and the _left_ motor should be `2` (when looking at the tensioner from the rear of your rig).
 The _right_ motor is also the terminating motor, so we need to enable its resistor and disable the _left_ motor's resistor.